Abdul6498/GPU-LAB-Project/README.md

-# CPU Implementation
+# GPU LAB Project

-This repository contains CPU implementation of the disparity map.
+This repository contains CPU an GPU implementation of the disparity map.

+## CPU Implementation
 Two different implementations are performed and compare the performance for both of them.
 In the first implementation, OpenCV is used for preprocessing of images and calculation of disparity map.
 In the second implementation, conventional C++ libraries are used and all the functions are created by the author.